Hurricane Beryl: Lesser Antilles

 Barbados, Grenada, Saint Vincent and the Grenadines, and Saint Lucia were put under a hurricane warning on June 29.
 Tobago was also put under a hurricane warning on June 30, as was Martinique, along with a vigilance orange.
-Trinidad was under a tropical storm warning, and Dominica placed under a tropical storm watch.
+Trinidad was also put under a tropical storm warning, and Dominica placed under a tropical storm watch.
 Caribbean Airlines postponed several flights between Barbados, Grenada, Saint Vincent and the Grenadines, and Trinidad and Tobago on June 30.
 Virgin Atlantic and British Airways also canceled flights in the region as the storm approached.

 A state of emergency was declared for Tobago.
 Ferry schedules were modified on June 30 in Trinidad and Tobago.
 All ferries to Tobago for July 1 were canceled.
 Schools across the nation were closed for July 1.
 As of that morning, the 14 shelters across Tobago sheltered 142 people.
+Around 160 yachts moved into the nation's waters seeking shelter.

 All businesses on Barbados were ordered to be closed by the evening of July 1, and all waterlines were shut down.
 The India national cricket team was unable to return home from Barbados after winning the 2024 ICC Men's T20 World Cup; scores of fans were also stranded on the island.
 As Beryl passed nearby, more than 400 people were staying in hurricane shelters across Barbados.

 A curfew was instated in Grenada on June 30, and a week-long state of emergency was declared by Governor-General Cécile La Grenade.
 A Caribbean Community meeting in Grenada, scheduled to run from July 3 to July 5, was canceled.
 On June 29, Prime Minister Philip J. Pierre of Saint Lucia ordered a national shutdown there.
 A curfew was also imposed in Saint Vincent and the Grenadines, and the government shut down.
 In Saint Vincent and the Grenadines, 1,752 people sought refuge from Beryl in shelters, as did over 1,600 people in Grenada.